7. Functionsï

 file.remove(c(f, d)) # clean up

-Hence, when designing software projects (see Chapter 9 for more details), it is essential that we ask ourselves the ultimate question: do we really need to import that package with lots of dependencies from which we will just use only about 3â5 functions?
-Wouldnât it be better to write our own version of some functionality (and learn something new, exercise our brain, etc.) or call a mature terminal-based tool?
+Hence, when designing software projects (see Chapter 9 for more details), we must ask ourselves the ultimate question: do we really need to import that package with lots of dependencies from which we will just use only about 3–5 functions?
+Wouldn’t it be better to write our own version of some functionality (and learn something new, exercise our brain, etc.), or call a mature terminal-based tool?

-Otherwise, as all the historical versions of all the packages are archived on CRAN, some software dependency management can easily be conducted by storing different version of packages in different directories (only one version of a package can be loaded at a time though).
-This way, we can create some sort of an isolated environment for the add-ons.
+Otherwise, as all the historical versions of the packages are archived on CRAN, simple software dependency management can be conducted by storing different releases of packages in different directories.
+This way, we can create an isolated environment for the add-ons.
+To fetch the locations where packages are sought (in this very order), we call:

 .libPaths()

-## [1] "/home/gagolews/R/x86_64-pc-linux-gnu-library/4.2"
+## [1] "/home/gagolews/R/x86_64-suse-linux-gnu-library/4.4"

-## [2] "/usr/local/lib/R/site-library"
+## [2] "/usr/lib64/R/library"

-Moreover, the packages may deposit some auxiliary data on the userâs machine.
-Therefore, it might be a good idea to set the following directories (via the corresponding environment variables) as relative to the current project:
+Moreover, the packages may deposit auxiliary data on the user’s machine.
+Therefore, it might be worthwhile to set the following directories (via the corresponding environment variables) relative to the current project:

 tools::R_user_dir("pkg", "data") # R_USER_DATA_DIR